chunkhang/console-snake/README.md

 > Snake for console

-My first attempt in doing [curses](https://docs.python.org/3/howto/curses.html) programming with Python.
-Because who needs GUI anyways?
+This is my first attempt at doing [curses](https://docs.python.org/3/howto/curses.html) programming with Python, because who needs GUI anyways?
 So, just install the game, and knock yourself out with the stunning graphics your terminal is ready to offer.

 ```
 $ pip install console-snake